Srhurdirsati/Micro-Digit/README.md

 **Soldering**

-#### *As u have to hand solder all yourself , I would recommend to first solder the PICO on board, then the OLED display and then the keys .*
+#### *As you have to hand solder all yourself , I would recommend to first solder the PICO on board, then the OLED display and then the keys .*

 -----------------------------------------------------